 In addition, a strong brand is an asset that has intrinsic value to your company.
 If you have a registered trademark on your logo, not only will it protect your brand from copyright infringement, but also you can resell the logo and name in the event of retirement or closing your business.

-A strong brand has perceived value that will help to protect a set price of your product and services.
-Luxury products such as Prada, Bentley, Rolex and many others will rarely go on sale because they have well-established brands.
+A strong brand has a perceived value that will help to protect the set price of your product and services.
+Luxury products such as Prada, Bentley, Rolex, and many others will rarely go on sale because they have well-established brands.